brannondorsey/quartzite/README.md

 `id`, `timestamp`, `firstname`, `title`, `domain`, `url`, `length_visited`, `referrer`, `ip`, `forward_from` (if the IP Address was forwarded), `author`, `owner`, `description`, `keywords`, and `copywrite`.

 These webpage object properties correspond to the column names in the MySQL database.
-Each object contains these proprties as long as they are not empty.
+Each object contains these properties as long as they are not empty.
 Because `<meta>` tags are optional often many of them are empty.

 ## Examples

-Because the api outputs data using `JSON` the results of an api http request can be loaded into a project written in almost any popular language.
+Because the API outputs data using `JSON` the results of an api HTTP request can be loaded into a project written in almost any popular language.
 I have chosen to provide brief code examples using `PHP`, however, these code snippets outline the basics of loading and using your Quartzite data and easily apply to another language.

 ### Using the Data